watson-developer-cloud/conversation-connector/CONTRIBUTING.md

 The above is provided primarily for reference and while it is encouraged reading, we will use eslint and the prettier formatter to automatically apply most of these rules.

 Travis will automatically run eslint and prettier when a PR is made.
-Descriptions on how to run eslint manually, perhaps for local testing, can be found [here](https://github.com/eslint/eslint#local-installation-and-usage).
+However, it is a best practice to run both prettier and eslint locally to work out any issues before a PR is submitted.
+Descriptions on how to run these tools manually, as well as descriptions of other best practices the team has identified can be found [here](https://github.ibm.com/watson-engagement-advisor/convo-flexible-bot/wiki/Writing-code-for-convo-flexible-bot).

 ## Comments